 The Rome Sustainable Food Project is at once a production and teaching kitchen whose daily success relies strongly upon a team of interns and visiting cooks.
-Living and training in Rome for a period of four months, they learn alongside an American and Italian kitchen staff to cook for the Academy community.
+Living and training in Rome for a period of five-and-a-half months, they learn alongside an American and Italian kitchen staff to cook for the Academy community.

 The teaching philosophy of RSFP chefs takes root in a practical, hands-on approach to learning.
 By “diving in” to the busy workday of a professional kitchen, interns learn to prepare seasonal produce with a multitude of techniques.
 In so doing, they gain extensive knowledge in Roman and Italian culinary practices, as well as practical experience cooking for large groups in the style of a banquet.
 Twice daily menu meetings are an essential part of the internship education: in them, interns receive their assignments from the chef and learn the history of a dish and its preparation from start to finish.